DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/intro-ect-video-introduction.md

   When you know what to look for, you will see two different aspects of behaviour management.
 One is the multi-faceted skill of dealing effectively with instances of misbehaviour.
-This is a skill which improves with experience, but it’s also something that is dependent on knowing your pupils well as individuals.
+This is a skill which improves with experience, but it's also something that is dependent on knowing your pupils well as individuals.
 The second, more desirable, aspect is the proactive orchestration of classroom conditions in which poor behaviour is less likely to happen.